-- Also Germans, especially in context of Those Wacky Nazis, (or simply characters Putting on the Reich) are most often portrayed as overwhelmingly blonde, and often very light, by media all over the world; in reality, Germans are mostly browns and dark blondes, with lighter blondes rarer, and white blond practically nonexistant.
+- Also Germans, especially in context of Those Wacky Nazis, (or simply characters Putting on the Reich) are most often portrayed as overwhelmingly blonde, and often very light, by media all over the world.
+In reality, Germans are mostly browns and dark blondes, with lighter blondes rarer, and white blond practically nonexistent.

-- Latin American people are generally all given a tan skin color and black or dark brown hair, even though most people from countries like Cuba, Brazil, and Argentina are of predominantly or exclusively European descent.
+- Latin American people are generally all given a tan skin color and black or dark brown hair, even though most people from countries like Uruguay and Argentina are of predominantly or exclusively European descent.

 Someone who is foreign, But Not Too Foreign